SEARCH

 While you can grow bulbs indoors at home anytime, it’s most popular during the cold, dark winter months when we’re craving the beautiful pops of color that flowering bulbs can provide.

 These tips share everything you need to grow bulbs in average household conditions and “force” them to produce flowers.
-Really, for this purpose, growing and forcing are the same thing since we grow them specifically for the blooms.
+Really, for this purpose, growing and forcing are the same thing when the end goal is beautiful blooms.

 When we “force” bulbs indoors we provide the conditions needed to trigger blooming.
 It’s the same things they need for outdoor flowering.